This is Part 3 of My Big Fat Autoimmune Mess! series. The other posts in this series include:

 Hashimoto’s Disease is NOT a disease of the thyroid, but rather a disease of the immune system.

-Even if I were to take my thyroid out (something I considered before I realized that it’s not a solution), it might temporarily keep my immune system from attacking my thyroid… you know, because it’s not there.
+Even if I were to have my thyroid surgically removed (something I considered before I realized it’s not a solution), it might temporarily keep my immune system from attacking my thyroid… you know, because it’s not there.

 But, removing my thyroid doesn’t fix the underlying problem: a triggered immune system.
 It’s only a matter of time before it starts attacking something else, like… for example, my small intestines when I eat gluten.
 Also known as Celiac Disease.
 If I remove a victim from a bully, he or she is just going to find a new victim.

 Sometimes, there are even multiple victims at once.
-About 25 percent of autoimmune patients go on to develop multiple autoimmune conditions, also known as multiple autoimmune syndrome or MAS (source).
+About 25 percent of autoimmune patients go on to develop multiple autoimmune conditions, also known as multiple autoimmune syndrome or MAS1.
 This has proven true for me.

 The immune system is to blame for any condition that is autoimmune in nature.
 And the immune system is what needs to be modulated to reverse it.

 This is why the same dietary protocol Dr. Terry Wahls used to reverse her MS (The Wahls Protocol) is effective for reversing ALL autoimmune conditions.
 It’s why you find books like The Autoimmune Solution and Beat Autoimmune, neither of which address specific autoimmune diseases, but instead focus on the root causes of why immune systems go rogue.

 There was no rush to fit the meaning of all the antibodies into a perfect diagnostic box so we could give it an official name.
 Given that I have no plans to pursue any type of autoimmune pharmaceutical drug, except maybe Low Dose Naltrexone (again), I do not see the value in seeking an official diagnosis when I already have two doctors working my case.